Kim Hyun-jin

-Life and career
+Early life and education

 Kim was born on August 24, 1996, and attended an all-boys high school.

+Career

+2015: Modelling career

-He joined YG KPlus and made his debut as a model in 2015, making appearances as a runway model in a number of modeling shows for Kimseoryon, D.Gnak, Caruso, Sling Stone and SongGzio Homme, Ordinary People.
+Kim joined YG KPlus and made his debut as a model in 2015, making appearances as a runway model in a number of modeling shows for Kimseoryon, D.Gnak, Caruso, Sling Stone and SongGzio Homme, Ordinary People.
 He also appeared in magazines Go Korea and Dazed Korea.
 He also appeared in commercials for Subway and Banila Co.

+2020–present: Acting career

 Kim worked with WM Company to pursue a career in acting, citing Park Seo-joon as his role model.
 Kim was cast in the web series Sugar Coating and Can You Deliver Time? in 2020.

-The following year, he appeared in drama Peach of Time and he also appeared in drama Peng starring with actress Yoon So-hee.
+In 2021, he appeared in drama Peach of Time and he also appeared in drama Peng starring with actress Yoon So-hee.

+In April 2025, after YG Entertainment announced it would end its actor management division, Kim signed an exclusive contract with AER Entertainment, a subsidiary of Story J Company.

 Personal life

 Military service

-Kim has been mandatory military service since the age of 21.
+Kim completed his mandatory military service when he was 21 years old.